The Power of Second Chances

-Sarcoidosis is a condition that occurs when cells in your immune system forms red, swollen lumps, (“granulomas”), in your body.
-These growths commonly occur in the lungs, lymph nodes, eyes, and skin, and can sometimes cause permanent scarring (fibrosis) in the lungs or other organs.
+Sarcoidosis is a condition that occurs when cells in your immune system form, swollen lumps (“granulomas”) in your body.
+These growths commonly occur in the lungs, lymph nodes, eyes, and skin, and can sometimes cause permanent scarring (fibrosis) in the lungs, heart, and other organs.

-Cardiac sarcoidosis is a rare and dangerous form of this autoimmune disorder that causes cells to clump together in a way that disrupts heart function.
-What makes cardiac sarcoidosis particularly deadly is that it can sometimes mimic other conditions — and therefore can escape proper diagnosis for years.
+Cardiac sarcoidosis (CS) is a rare and dangerous form of this autoimmune disorder that causes cells to clump together in a way that disrupts heart function.
+What makes cardiac sarcoidosis particularly deadly is that it can mimic other conditions — and therefore evade proper diagnosis for years.

 Over time, these growths can eventually cause the heart to stop working.